StijnDefour/golf2dsupport/README.md

 Welcome to the official support page for **Golf 2D**.

-If you experience any issues, need help, or have questions about the game, please use the contact information below.
+If you experience any issues, need help, or have questions about the game, please use the contact information below or create an issue [here](https://github.com/StijnDefour/golf2dsupport/issues).

 ## Contact Us
 Email: golf2d.help@gmail.com